realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

     - `Account` - Handles `Account` actions, like paying fines, checking status, etc.
   - `Library` - Handles `Library` actions, like `checkoutBook`, `checkinBook`, `isKnownBook` etc.
   - `Book` - Handles `Book` actions like changing `title`, `author`, `description`, `sourceLibrary`, etc.

+### Java Complaints
+- Type system... for a language that is dealing with types, it sure does forget types a lot... design flaw!

 ## Arbitrary Domain Design decisions

 ### _"BOOP is made for modeling the capriciousness of the Real World..."_